 6. Retail Media Networks Are Booming—But Most Will Fail

-Retail Media Networks saw 53% growth last year, with leading retailers reporting 2.8× higher conversion rates for in-store digital signage campaigns compared to traditional marketing.
-However, Amazon and Walmart still command over 84% of total RMN ad spend.
+Retail Media Networks (RMNs) are growing fast.
+In fact, they saw 53% growth last year, and top retailers report 2.8× higher conversion rates from in-store digital signage campaigns compared to traditional media.
+But there’s a catch: Amazon and Walmart still dominate, pulling in over 84% of total RMN ad spend.

-- LED is now financially viable for mid-size deployments
+LED is now viable for mid-size projects, not just massive budget builds

 8. System-on-Chip Displays Become Standard: Lower Costs, Fewer Failure Points

-During a recent 250-location rollout I managed for a national restaurant chain, switching to SoC displays reduced hardware costs by 22% while cutting installation time per location from 4 hours to just 45 minutes.
+In a recent 25-location rollout I consulted on for a national restaurant chain, moving to SoC cut hardware costs by 22% and slashed installation time from 4 hours to just 45 minutes per site.
+That’s real savings in both time and labor.

 9. Energy Efficiency Becomes a Competitive Advantage

-Today’s digital signage hardware uses approximately 30% less energy than systems from five years ago, driven by advances in power management, SoC architecture, and intelligent scheduling.
+Today’s digital signage hardware consumes about 30% less energy than systems from just five years ago.
+Thanks to improved power management, System-on-Chip (SoC) architecture, and intelligent content scheduling, energy savings aren’t just possible.
+They’re built in.

-Retailers implementing digital signage consistently report a 24-38% increase in sales for items featured on screens.
-This isn’t theoretical data—it represents actual in-store performance metrics across multiple retail categories.
+Retailers using digital signage aren’t just improving aesthetics.
+They’re boosting revenue.
+Data shows a 24–38% increase in sales for products featured on screens, based on real-world in-store performance across multiple retail categories.

-In an A/B test I conducted for a specialty retailer, endcap displays with digital signage outperformed traditional signage by 32.5% for the same products at the same price points.
+In a public A/B test I saw for a specialty retailer, digital endcap displays outperformed traditional printed signage by 32.5%.
+Same product, same price, same shelf location.
+The only difference?
+The screen.

-- Start with promoting items that have historically performed well with traditional marketing
+Start by promoting products that already respond well to traditional marketing

 Final Word: You’re Either Moving Forward—or Falling Behind